mvleest-code/virtual-target-training/README.md

 ## Authors

-This application was developed by [your name or team name].
+This application was developed by mvleest-code.

 ## License